Gomer0319/Armada_Tesda_WF/Week 3/01-Day 1/01-Introduction_to_JS.md

 ### **Lesson: Unlocking the Magic of JavaScript in Your Web Pages**

-#### **Developmental Outcomes:**
+#### **Learning Objectives:**

 By the end of this lesson, trainees will be able to:

-1. Understand the key problems JavaScript solves in web development.
+1. Identify the key problems JavaScript solves in web development.
-2. Recognize the unique roles of HTML, CSS, and JavaScript in creating dynamic, interactive web pages.
+2. Describe the unique roles of HTML, CSS, and JavaScript in creating dynamic, interactive web pages.
 3. Add JavaScript to an HTML document using inline, internal, and external methods.

 ---